If you are a consumer then chances are you have a credit card account, or at least have had a credit card account in the past.

 What do I mean by that?

 Perhaps the buyer is able to place an email blast to all those card holders, or a direct mailing campaign, or whatever.
-For a fee per mail-out or phone number or maybe a part of the revenue generated from the marketing list. the possibilities are limitless.
+For a fee per mail-out or phone number or maybe a part of the revenue generated from the mail out. the possibilities are limitless.

 Cross Selling Related Products

 Protect your credit score.
 Buy life insurance.
-The offers a consumer gets are limitless. many of these offers are through one of your existing credit card companies. these large cross selling efforts have a similar macro effect as does the annual maintenance fee.
-If a card issuer is able to generate an average of 18 dollars per credit account via other products and services then these companies are able to generate billions an additional revenue.
+The offers a consumer gets are limitless. many of these offers are through one of your existing credit card companies. these large cross-selling efforts have a similar macro effect as does the annual maintenance fee.
+If a card issuer is able to generate an average of 18 dollars per credit account via other products and services then these companies are able to generate billions of additional revenue.